ericdodds/the-little-freelancer/README.md

 When you send the contract, it's a good idea to gently remind the client that you don't start work until you have 20% of the estimate up front.
 You can also send an invoice for that amount when you deliver the contract so they can knock out both at one time.

-Further reading on contracts:
+A few more resources on contracts:

-[Understanding Basic Contracts - Graphic Design Contracts Explained](https://lessaccounting.com/blog/graphic-design-contracts) by Allan Branch at Lessaccounting.com.
+* [Understanding Basic Contracts - Graphic Design Contracts Explained](https://lessaccounting.com/blog/graphic-design-contracts) by Allan Branch at Lessaccounting.com

 ### Communication throughout the project